harryzec/Dynamite-Hero/README.md

 ## Code Highlights
 ### Hitting Notes

-I wrote a keydown eventlisteners and when the keys that are used in the game are selected, the game checks to see if there is a collision between the x axis of the left and right side of the buttons and notes (I gave people a little wiggle room).
+There is a keydown Eventlistener and when the player hits a key that is designated for a specific button, the game lights up the button and checks to see if there is a collision between the x-axis of the left and right side of the buttons and notes (I gave people a little wiggle room).

 ```Javascript